dalehenrich/gsApplicationTools/docs/gettingStarted.md

 It is an error to perform a [commit transaction](#commit-transaction) unless preceded by a [begin transaction](#begin-transaction).
 An [abort transaction](#abort-transaction) updates the transaction view, but does not start a transaction.

+The choice of *transaction mode* depends upon the characteristics of your application.

 ##GemServer class
 As the preceding sections have highlighted there are several issues in the area of *server exception handling* and *server transaction management* that are unique to the GemStone Smalltalk environment.
 The **GemServer** class provides a concise framework for standardized: